-12. Are there any comments you would like to make or concerns you would like to raise?
+12. 12.
+Are there any comments you would like to make or concerns you would like to raise?

-We agree that the information in this form is a correct record of the discussion:
+We a agree that the information in this form is a correct record of the discussion:

-Comments from Volunteer Manager

-Signed (Volunteer):

-Signed (Volunteer Manager):

-Date:
+Signe ed (Volunteer)

+Signe ed (Volunteer Manager)

+Date